pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 Make sure you're either:

-- Passing `--tasks-file` with a valid JSON file path
+- Passing `--config` with a valid JSON or TypeScript file path
 - Calling `runWithTasks()` with a non-empty tasks array

 ### "Circular dependency detected" error